Carl Dickinson: Stoke City

 Dickinson played 27 times for Stoke during the 2007–08 season as Tony Pulis led the "Potters" to promotion into the Premier League.
-He played in the first three opening Premier League games for Stoke before he lost his first team to Danny Higginbotham.
+He played in the first three opening Premier League games for Stoke before he lost his first-team place to Danny Higginbotham.
 On 15 January 2009, Dickinson joined Leeds United on a one-month loan, having been signed by Simon Grayson for the second time in his career.
 He made his first appearance for the club two days later at Brighton, where Leeds won 2–0.
-In total he made seven League One starts at Elland Road and was recalled to Stoke at the end of the loan period, despite Leeds wishing to extend the deal.
+He made seven League One starts at Elland Road and was recalled to Stoke at the end of the loan period, despite Leeds wishing to extend the deal.
 In total, he played five top-flight games in the 2008–09 campaign.

 On 23 September 2009, Dickinson joined Championship side Barnsley on loan for three months, along with teammate Ryan Shotton.
 He scored his first goal in the English Football League on 21 November, with a 93rd minute free kick against Cardiff City that proved to be the only goal of the game at Oakwell.
 He remained with Mark Robins's "Tykes" for the rest of the 2009–10 season, putting in 29 appearances.
 A knee injury picked up in mid-March ended his season prematurely.

 Dickinson joined Championship side Portsmouth on loan for the whole of the 2010–11 season.
 He went on to play 39 games for Steve Cotterill's "Pompey", though started just 23 league games after losing his first-team place to Hermann Hreiðarsson.
 After retiring, he admitted he had performed poorly at Fratton Park due to frequently travelling the long distance to visit his young family back at his Staffordshire home.